What are the responsibilities and job description for the MFT/PCC Practicum Student Traineeship Opportunity position at Citrus Counseling Services?

 Citrus Counseling Services (CCS) is a non-profit organization providing comprehensive mental health services since 1978, including specialized programs for children, at-risk youth, and victims of crime.
 We offer individual, couples, and family counseling in a supportive, inclusive environment where clients can thrive.

-Please note: The traineeship will begin between June and July 2025, with interviews held from April to May.
+Please note: The traineeship will begin in August 2026, with interviews held in April-May.

 Why Choose Citrus Counseling Services?